 The Care Act requires that each local authority must:

-- set up a Safeguarding Adults Board (SAB) (see Safeguarding Adults Boards);
+- set up a Safeguarding Adults Board (SAB) (see Safeguarding Adults Boards chapter);

-- cooperate with each of its relevant partners (see Integration, Cooperation and Partnerships) in order to protect the adult.
+- cooperate with each of its relevant partners (see Integration, Cooperation and Partnerships chapter) in order to protect the adult.
 In their turn each relevant partner must also cooperate with the local authority.

 The aims of adult safeguarding are to: